cracine79/EVTDontS/README.md

                 question_ids = {question.id for question in all_topic_questions}
                 question_performances = [performance for performance in performances if performance.question_id in question_ids]
 ```
-It then further filters these questions down to the ones which have been asked to the user previously based upon data from UserPerformance, and the user has failed to answer correctly twice (technically 50% of the time).
-Finally, it selects a maximum of two of those questions for each topic and adds them to the questions to be included for the quiz.
+It then further filters these questions down to the ones which have the user has failed to answer correctly at least 50% of the time that they have seen them.
+It then randomly selects a maximum of two of those questions for each topic and adds them to the questions to be included for the quiz.

 ```
                if(len(question_performances) > 0):